dereuromark/cakephp-ide-helper/docs/Annotations.md

 Any `use ModelAwareTrait` usage together with `$this->loadModel(...)` calls will add the required annotation on top of the class.

+### Test

+Any test class of specific types can be annotated with the corresponding class it tests.
+This is mainly useful for the following types, as they are invoked indirectly via Integration test harness:
+- Controller
+- Command

+Here the `@uses` statements added help to quick-jump to the class if needed.

 ### Custom Tasks

 Just create your own Task class: